bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 is a pretty simple idea.
 Our primary goal is take an input sample :math:`x` and transform it to some latent dimension :math:`z` (*encoder*), which hopefully is a good representation of the original data.
 As usual, we need to ask ourselves: what makes a good representation?
-A vanilla autoencoder's answer: "*A good representation is one where you can reconstruct the original input!*".
+An autoencoder's answer: "*A good representation is one where you can reconstruct the original input!*".
 The process of transforming the latent dimension :math:`z` back to a reconstructed version of the input